FooJenHan/Orbital/README.md

 On the *Selected* page that stores module mappings that have been selected on the mainpage, we included buttons to download selected mappings as CSV files and upload previously downloaded CSV files.
 Upon upload, all mappings will be rendered on screen, similar to CSV features of graduation planner as mentioned previously.

-For each row in the tables displayed, a click on the NUS module code opens up a CSS Materialise Modal, showing the module code, the module codes of it's pre-requisites on the right, and the module codes of the modules it unlocks on the left.
-The data is obtained from *NUSMods API*.
+For each row in the tables displayed, a click on the NUS module code opens up a *Materialise.css* Modal, showing the module code, the module codes of it's pre-requisites on the right, and the module codes of the modules it unlocks on the left.
+Clicking on any module code in the modal will direct the user to that module's corresponding *NUSMods* webpage, if it is available.
+The module data is obtained from *NUSMods API*.

 #### 3)  UI